szczurek-lab/jointformer/README.md

 The official implementation of the [Jointformer](https://arxiv.org/abs/2310.02066), a foundation model for small molecule generation and scoring (molecular property prediction).
-In contrast to existing foundation models, Jointformer is a [joint model](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/LasserreBishopMinka06.pdf), simultaneously exceling in both generation and a prediction, fostering learning meaningful representations, improved calibration robustness and OOD detection.
+In contrast to existing foundation models, Jointformer is a [joint model](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/LasserreBishopMinka06.pdf), simultaneously exceling in both generation and prediction.

 ## Getting Started